-As of August 25, 2005, we had a total of 158,544,801 shares of Series A common stock outstanding.
+As of October 26, 2005, we had a total of 158,562,161 shares of Series A common stock outstanding.
 Of the outstanding shares, the shares sold in our January 2005 initial public offering and in this offering will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our "affiliates," as that term is defined under Rule 144 of the Securities Act, may be sold only in compliance with the limitations described below.
 The remaining outstanding shares of Series A common stock will be deemed "restricted securities" as that term is defined under Rule 144.
 Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144 or 144(k) under the Securities Act, which are summarized below.

-Subject to the lock-up agreements described below and the provisions of Rule 144 approximately million additional shares of our common stock (assuming no exercise of the underwriters' over-alloment option) will be available for sale in the public market after days from the date of this prospectus (subject to volume limitations and other conditions under Rule 144).
+Subject to the lock-up agreements described below and the provisions of Rule 144 approximately 85 million additional shares of our common stock (assuming the selling stockholders sold all 23,000,000 shares offered by this prospectus) will be available for sale in the public market after the expiration of any such lock-up period (subject to volume limitations and other conditions under Rule 144).